How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 SLO-Nakid Simplified SLO 6V6

 Laid out for a Deluxe Reverb Chassis, power transformer and output transformer.
 The choke is a Hammond 159P 10H 125ma 500v.
 The big first filter cap is an F&T 220uF 500v.
 Click the above layout for the high resolution version.
+Black lines on the caps indicate outer foil.
 Download the pdf file and DIYLC file.

 Bill Of Materials